zwave-js/ZWaveJS.NET/README.md

 Every github release will include a set of PSI images, so download the one for your platform, and rename it to **server.psi**,
 and ensure its in the same location as the dll.

+There is also a Helper method that pulls down the correct image if one is needed **ZWaveJS.NET.Helpers.DownloadPSI()**

 The class library contains most of the methods you will need, from including a secure device, to removing it.

 ## Current implementation milestones